moyamejiasr/GoShareX/Readme.md

 # GOSHAREX
 A simple Custom ShareX Uploader using only standard built-in Go packages.

+PD: Although this tool can be compiled for Windows and Linux the client software(ShareX) is only available for Windows.

 ### Version 2
 - Filenames are generated from unixnano base64 encoded